-It’s no secret that charities and not-for-profit organizations don’t always have the most robust cyber security in practices place.
+It’s no secret that charities and not-for-profit organizations don’t always have the most robust security in measures place.
+Achieving sound cyber security for charities without the right practices is becoming increasingly challenging.
 Holding valuable information regarding stakeholders and substantial funds inevitably makes associations an attractive target to malicious actors.
 Cyber criminals often consider organizations within this sector low-hanging fruit.

 More than a quarter of charities were affected by cyber breaches or attacks in 2020.
-So, in this blog, we’ll discuss how to prevent falling victim and fortify your charity’s external perimeter.
+So, this blog will discuss how to prevent falling victim and fortify your charity’s external perimeter.

 Why are charities targeted in cyber attacks?